Scott Von der Ahe

-Scott Fraser Von der Ahe (born October 12, 1975) is an American former professional football linebacker.
-He was selected in the sixth round of the 1997 NFL draft with the 182nd overall pick.
+Scott Fraser Von der Ahe (born October 12, 1975) is an American former professional football player who was a linebacker in the National Football League (NFL).
+After playing college football for the Iowa and Arizona State Sun Devils, he was selected in the sixth round of the 1997 NFL draft with the 182nd overall pick.
 He played for the Indianapolis Colts in 1997.